mrfoto/mrfoto.github.io/_posts/posts/2020-10-04-back-up-your-backups.md

 It depends on when (or where) you’re reading this, but I did not write that date just for poetic reasons.
 It has a meaning.
 Slovenia was in full COVID-19 lockdown mode.
 Everything was closed.
 Essential grocery stores were the only open businesses.
 Obtaining a hard drive seemed impossible.
 I asked Twitter for help.
 People suggested finding an external HDD, and taking it apart.

 I went to a “superstore” chain that was open, and they didn’t have any.
-The clerk says they stopped selling them a while ago because no one was buying them and assures me none of their other stores have them either.
-But there was another store on the other side of the town that might have them.
+The clerk said they stopped selling them a while ago because no one was buying them and assures me none of their other stores have them either.
+But there was another brand store on the other side of the town that might have them.
 And indeed they did.
-Just 1 left on the shelf.
-So, I buy it, come home, take it apart, and stuck it in Drobo.
+Just one left on the shelf.
+So, I buy it, come home, take it apart, and stuck it in the Drobo.

 <figure>
   <img src="/images/posts/2020-10-04/taking_apart_a_drive.jpg">